Roof SpoilerAugust 7, 2018

 I was back on the internet to find the best way to glue it onto my car.
 The options are a glue/paste or a double-sided foam tape.

-At the advice of a mate (who actually stuck my spoiler on for me) I went for the tape.
+At the advice of a mate (who actually stuck my spoiler on for me).
 It is expensive (I think) but designed for outdoor strength and durability.
 Amazon have this special double-sided foam tape if you need it.

 The tape isn’t messy like glue can be, so no danger of it dripping on the paintwork.
 It also doesn’t seep out from around the spoiler.